recule556688/community/README.md

 # Gnoverse Community

-Welcome to the Gno.land Community repo.
+Welcome to the Gnoverse Community repo.
 This repo is community-maintained, designed by the community for the community.

 It's a place for you to open issues and PRs for other community members to provide